PlayStation Network: PlayStation Store

 The PlayStation Store is a digital media shop that offers a range of downloadable content both for purchase and available free of charge.
 This includes full games, free-to-play games, add-ons, demos, music, movies and background themes.
 The store accepts physical currency, PayPal transfers and prepaid network cards.

 PlayStation Network Cards are a form of electronic money that can be used with the PlayStation Store.
 Each card contains an alphanumeric code which can be entered on the PlayStation Network to deposit credit in a virtual wallet.
 Sony devised the payment method for people without access to a credit card, and PlayStation owners who would like to send or receive such cards as gifts.
-The tickets are available via online retailers, convenience stores, electronic kiosks and post office ATMs.

 In 2012 Sony introduced a cross-buy initiative whereby a game available for multiple PlayStation devices need only be purchased once.
 Players who download the PlayStation 3 version of a game can transfer to the PlayStation Vita or PlayStation 4 version at no extra cost, and vice versa.
 Users have immediate access to supported titles in their digital game library, even when they upgrade to the newest system.
 The initiative was later extended to include PlayStation 5.

 PlayStation Blog

 The PlayStation Blog is an online PlayStation focused gaming blog which is part of the PlayStation Network.
 Launched in June 2007, regular content includes game announcements, developer interviews and store updates.
-A sub-site of the blog called PlayStation.Blog Share was launched in March 2010 and allows PSN users to submit ideas to the PlayStation team about anything PlayStation-related as well as vote on the ideas of other submissions.
+A sub-site of the blog called PlayStation.
+Blog Share was launched in March 2010 and allows PSN users to submit ideas to the PlayStation team about anything PlayStation-related as well as vote on the ideas of other submissions.

 Original programming

 Beginning in the spring of 2015, PlayStation Network began to produce and distribute their own original content.
-The first original scripted program, Powers, premiered on March 10, 2015 and ran for two full seasons.
+The first original scripted program, Powers, premiered on March 10, 2015, and ran for two full seasons.
 The series was cancelled on August 3, 2016.

 In June 2017, it was announced that Sony was launching the Emerging Filmmakers Program where members of the public can submit pitches for potential television series to be aired on PlayStation Network.
-Submissions were due on August 1, 2017 and five of the ideas would be turned into pilot episodes that will be voted on by the PlayStation community.
+Submissions were due on August 1, 2017, and five of the ideas would be turned into pilot episodes that will be voted on by the PlayStation community.

+Change to terms and conditions

+A change to the PSN terms and conditions announced on September 15, 2011, required users to agree to give up their right (to join as a group in a class action) to sue Sony over any future security breach, without first trying to resolve legal issues with an arbitrator.
+This included any ongoing class action suits initiated prior to August 20, 2011.

+Another clause, which removed a user's right to trial by jury should the user opt out of the clause (by sending a letter to Sony), says:

+Sony guaranteed that a court of law in the respective country, in this case the US, would hold jurisdiction in regards to any rules or changes in the Sony PSN ToS: